17 May 2021

-Examining the power remote monitoring features deliver to SMEs
+Examining the power remote of monitoring

 Software-as-a-Service (SaaS) solutions, like Vanderbilt’s ACT365, enable users to remotely access live and pre-recorded video footage anytime and anywhere.
 Their distinguishing characteristics deliver information rapidly, cost-effectively, and can be upgraded with the latest features as and when they become available.
 The benefits of remote monitoring solutions are that through push or email notifications, business owners can be alerted to any disturbances immediately via their smartphone.

 Furthermore, the same report by Way2Smile found that the proportion of IT spending that is shifting to the cloud will increase again once the current pandemic concludes.
 It is expected to make up 14.2% of the total global enterprise IT spending market in 2024.
 In 2020, this number was 9.1%.